Joshkingsley/Linear-regression/README.md

 ### 🔒 Intellectual Property Notice

-The hardware designs, internal schematics, and specific sensor configurations of the GASAI unit are **Proprietary and Confidential**.
 This repository focuses exclusively on the software and mathematical frameworks.
 For business inquiries or partnership opportunities, please contact the author directly.

 ---